What's the Planetary Security Initiative (PSI)?

 The Netherlands Ministry of Foreign Affairs launched the PSI in 2015, operated by a consortium of leading think tanks.
-With the focus on four major planetary security conferences, the initiative now redirected its focus from awareness creation to applicable action after successfully supporting the efforts to place climate-related security risk at the center of the global foreign policy and defense stage.
-PSI will therefor continue to act as global knowledge hub.
+With the focus on four major planetary security conferences, the initiative now redirected its focus from awareness creation to applicable action after successfully supporting the efforts to place climate-related security risk at the centre of the global foreign policy and defence stage.
+PSI will therefore continue to act as a global knowledge hub.
 Its activities on the ground will be shifting more towards the regions (a.o.
 Middle-East & Levant) where this agenda is most pressing.
-In these regions PSI will work with local partners.
+In these regions, PSI will work with local partners.
 PSI will work with journalists from countries highly affected by the climate-security nexus to increase the public's awareness and spark international debate.

 The objectives of the PSI are to:

 - Strengthen the knowledge-policy interface by consolidating a global, cross-sectoral and interdisciplinary community of practice.

 - Develop and promote policies and good practices to support governments, the private sector and implementing agencies better securing peace in regions affected by climate change.

 - Operate as a permanent platform for international cooperation on planetary security.

 The Planetary Security Initiative is currently implemented by Clingendael Institute - The Hague.

 The core team and project partners for the next phase of PSI will be: